thomasf/docker-djangobuilder/README.md

 # Docker django image builder

-WIP
+This is an experimental repo until docker and its builder is stable.

+This work will probably be merged into https://github.com/23critters/23c-django-project-template/ later on.

-## DRAFT DRAFT DRAFT Django app workflow DRAFT DRAFT DRAFT
+## DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

 build base image